utkarshdwivedi3997/cis566-hw01-fireball/README.md

 ## [Live Demo Here](https://utkarshdwivedi3997.github.io/cis566-hw01-fireball/)

+Please let the live demo sit idle for ~10 seconds to activate the idle animation.

+---

 This project contains a stylized procedural asteroid created in Typescript and WebGL, using concepts like procedural modeling and stylized texturing using noise functions.
 It was created as a class project for my Procedural Graphics course at University of Pennsylvania.

 ![](img/fullEffect.gif)